Broken Arrow Public Schools to support Special Olympics team with annual sendoff May 11

-"The love shown to our athletes and peers as we leave for the state games each year is the highlight of our season,” said Christina Gould, head Coach for Special Olympics and PE teacher at Liberty Elementary.
+"The love shown to our athletes and peers as we leave for the state games each year is the highlight of our season,” said Christina Gould, head coach for the district's Special Olympics team.
 “Our kids get so much joy from watching their peers cheer them on as they load the buses.”

 Every year, the Summer Games are hosted by Oklahoma State University in Stillwater, Okla.
 These games feature Olympic-style opening ceremonies, competitions and a number of fun activities.
 Athletes come from 14 geographical areas of Oklahoma where they have completed competitions in their local cities.

-Broken Arrow's students will compete in bocce ball, a variety of track and field events, and the Stars of the Future Competition for Young Athletes.
+Broken Arrow's students will compete in bocce ball, a variety of track and field events, golf skills, and powerlifting.

 Visit www.sook.org to learn more.